michael-ryan/michael-ryan.github.io/_posts/2024-08-19-beauty-in-detail.md

 The next time you walk down the street, try to look for things you've never seen before.
 Within seconds you'll find a road marking you never noticed is wearing away, or a small grey box on the side of a building, the function of which you'll never know.

-The next time you're bored and reaching for your phone, try to see something new in the world.
+The next time you're bored and reaching for your phone, try instead to see something new in the world.